rjsaidi/Welcome-to-DATA-110/README.md

      - [Treemaps Heatmaps Streamgraphs and Alluvials Revealjs](./heatmap_treemap_streamgraph_alluvial_revealjs.qmd)

 ## Unit 6 - Scatterplots, Correlation, and Linear Models
+This unit will explore the relationship between two or more variables and the process of model building.

 - Use these notes to get started: [**Unit 6 Notes - Scatterplots, Correlation, and Linear Models**](./Data110_unit6.pdf)
 - Use this Quarto document on scatterplots, correlation, and linear models (and interactivity with plotly):